tinryu/oldman-browser/README.md

 - This project is a work in progress and is not yet ready for production.
 - Some features are not yet implemented.
 - If you have any problems or suggestions, please open an issue.
-- This Browser is only for educational purposes, so if you no access some service from big like Google, etc. because of the security policy of them.
+- This Browser is only for educational purposes, so if you no access some service from bigTech like Google, etc. because of the security policy of them.

 ## ✨ Key Features